British-Columbia/Kings-Printer/README.md

 This is repository contains all laws for British Columbia.
 You may navigate by using the folders above. 🔼🔼🔼

-The folders `CB` and `RSBC` contain the original text of laws passed by the City Council of Vancouver and the Legislative Assembly of British Columbia, respectively.
+The folders `CB` and `SBC` (previously `RSBC`) contain the original text of laws passed by the City Council of Vancouver and the Legislative Assembly of British Columbia, respectively.

 The `Laws` folder contains consolidated laws.
 This means it includes an index of acts and their amendments.
 For some high-profile laws, it will also include a 'consolidated' document showing the current, in force text, with all amendments made.
+Not all laws are included in this folder, some (e.g. those which have never been amended) remain in the `CB` and `SBC` folders, others (e.g. the Offences By-law) have been amended but these amendments are not centrally reflected.

 ## Obtaining point-in-time links